Optimization Algorithms in Density-Based Topology Optimization

 One of the most widely used methods is the Optimality Criteria (OC) method, which updates the density based on a closed-form expression derived from the Karush-Kuhn-Tucker (KKT) conditions.
 The OC method is simple to implement and provides fast convergence in many structural problems.
 It typically uses a multiplicative update rule that enforces a volume constraint while improving the compliance.

 Another approach is the Modified Optimality Criteria (MOC) method, which extends the OC framework by incorporating additional strategies for handling constraints, improving stability, or enhancing convergence.
-For example, some MOC variants integrate projection and filtering directly into the update step or apply move limits and continuation schemes to control intermediate densities more robustly.
+For example, MOC integrate projection and filtering directly into the update step or apply move limits and continuation schemes to control intermediate densities more robustly.

 In addition to these, gradient-based methods using standard optimization libraries (e.g., MMA: Method of Moving Asymptotes) are also popular in density-based formulations, particularly when dealing with multiple constraints or noncompliance objectives.